gregwhitaker/gradle-localstack-cloudformation-example/README.md

 In this example you will see how to configure a mock AWS environment, defined in CloudFormation, using LocalStack and the Gradle LocalStack Plugin.

+**Note:** CloudFormation support in LocalStack is very limited.
+Only certain resources can be created and many functions are not supported.
+For a detailed list of supported CloudFormation resources and functions please refer to the [LocalStack](https://github.com/localstack/localstack) documentation.

 ## Building the Example
 Run the following command to build the example: